ChorusChow/Covid-Quasi-Score/README.md

 ## How to run DLMM on your data?

 * Get the data ready, which requires no missing values and clear variable names.
-* Define the `control` by specifying the model, data, outcome, variables, site names, and local site.
+* Set the tunning parameters `tau_0, NoCov, T, R_0, I_0, rep, tunningl, bias_corr_const` so the model is specified.
+The input data includes covariates Z, being a (T \times NoCov) matrix, incident cases I, and being a (1 \times T) matrix.
-* Directly run `pda` function as illustrated above.
+* Directly run `QSOEID` function as illustrated above.